s4cript/writeups-THM/README.md

 ### Room 1 -Dreaming

-- [Dreaming-writeup.md](Dreaming-writeup.md): Description of the room and solution.
+- [Dreaming-writeup.md](Dreaming-writeup.md): Solve the riddle that dreams have woven.

 <!-- Add more rooms as needed -->